 Lisa Thaler is a Chicago-based author, book editor, and family historian, with special interests in health and wellness, memoir, the immigrant experience, and art history.
 She excels in developmental editing of non-fiction works—helping authors define intention, perfect structural integrity and flow, and arrive at truths with clarity and grace.
 For over thirty years, Lisa has guided dozens of writers to realize their vision—from books, articles, and tributes to website content and marketing copy.
+Many efforts have garnered awards, including Jacqueline Saper's From Miniskirt to Hijab: A Girl in Revolutionary Iran (Potomac Books, 2019), 2020 Book of the Year Award for Traditional Nonfiction from the Chicago Writers Association.

 Lisa earned a certificate in editing from the University of Chicago Graham School, an MBA in statistics and finance from the University of Chicago Booth School of Business, and a BA in mathematics and art from Sarah Lawrence College.
 She spent her junior year abroad at the London School of Economics.